 This finely carved short staff has an elongated male face, subtly protruding ears, tiny bead eyes, a straight gash for a mouth and incised eyebrows.
 His black hair is created by pokerwork.
 In a delightfully surreal touch, a snake serves as his right arm and then winds round his cone shaped ‘body’ to its base.
 The refined adze-work carving is crisp and precise and although it is quite light in colour, it has a patina indicating a good vintage.

-Staffs and scepters can denote rank and position and figural staffs can represent ancestors or be used in divination rituals.
+Staffs and scepters can denote rank and position and can represent ancestors or used in divination rituals.